jtablesaw/plotly.java/README.md

 ## An Example

-Here's a simple example that creates a Bubble Plot, with diamond-shaped markers.
+Here's a simple example that creates a Bubble Plot with diamond-shaped markers.
 Two double arrays are used to specify the x and y coordinates.
 A third sets the size of the bubble.
 Colors are defined by the color scale shown at the left, which is applied to the y coordinates of each point.

 ![](https://jtablesaw.github.io/tablesaw/userguide/images/eda/examplePlot.png)